drBenway/pixi-vn-wiki/start/character.md

 ## Custom Character

-It recommend creating your own class `Character` that extends `CharacterStoredClass` to use your properties or methods, and "override" the interface `CharacterInterface` to add the new properties.
+It recommend creating your own class `Character` that extends `CharacterStoredClass` and "override" the interface `CharacterInterface` to add/edit/remove properties or methods.

 For example, you can create a class `Character`.
 You must "override" the interface `CharacterInterface` to use your properties or methods.